 Care must be taken before shuffling to make sure that there are no "legally known" cards in the library.
-Check with both players to verify this, and check the graveyard, removed from game, and in-play zones for deck manipulation cards, such as Brainstorm and cards with the Scry mechanic.
+Check with both players to verify this, and check the graveyard, exile, and in-play zones for deck manipulation cards, such as Brainstorm and cards with the scry mechanic.